coredns/coredns.io/content/post/kubernetes-autopath.md

 The most dots possible in a Kubernetes short name is 6.
 A name like that would look something like `_http._tcp.endpoint.service.namespace.federation.svc`.
 To permit this name to be checked in the search path, ndots would have to be set to 7.
 This is a `SRV` record query of an endpoint of a federated service.

 If you omit queries for `SRV` records, and disregard federation, the most number of dots you would have in a local service would be 3 `endpoint.service.namespace.svc`.
 So an ndots of 4 would probably suffice 99% of the time.
-Presumably, an ndots of 5 was considered a fair middleground.
+Presumably, an ndots of 5 was considered a fair middle ground.

 In summary, the Kubernetes DNS Policy configures a long search path and high ndots for pods.
 In the next section I'll cover why this is a problematic combination.